skilldiego/Windows-Fix-Up/README.md

 *   `-ResetWMI`: Forces a rebuild of the WMI repository without attempting to salvage it first.
 This can be useful if you suspect deep-rooted WMI corruption.
 *   `-DisableHibernation`: Disables hibernation and fast startup by running `powercfg.exe /hibernate off`.
 See [Why Disable Hibernation and Fast Startup?](#why-disable-hibernation-and-fast-startup) for more details.
 *   `-DisableBrandBloat`: Disables startup services from common computer manufacturers (e.g., HP, Dell, ASUS, Lenovo, Acer) to reduce background processes.
+*   `-ResetNetwork`: Resets the network stack (Winsock, TCP/IP), flushes the DNS cache, and renews the IP address.
+*   `-RunDiskCleanup`: Runs the Windows Disk Cleanup utility, clearing all categories except for the `Downloads` folder.
 *   `-RunDiskOptimization`: Performs a disk optimization on the C: drive.
 It will run a re-trim on an SSD or a defragmentation on an HDD.
-*   `-ResetNetwork`: Resets the network stack (Winsock, TCP/IP), flushes the DNS cache, and renews the IP address.
+*   `-ResetWindowsUpdate`: Resets the components of Windows Update by stopping services and renaming the `SoftwareDistribution` and `catroot2` folders.
+*   `-InstallWindowsUpdates`: Installs all available Windows Updates using the `PSWindowsUpdate` module.
+*   `-UpdateAllWinGet`: Uses the Windows Package Manager (`winget`) to upgrade all installed applications that support it.
+*   `-All`: **CAUTION:** Enables all available optional parameters.

 ## What the Script Does

 The script performs the following actions in sequence to repair and optimize your Windows installation.

 1.  **WMI Repository Verification and Repair**
     *   Checks the health of the Windows Management Instrumentation (WMI) repository.
 If it is found to be inconsistent, the script first attempts to salvage it.
-If salvaging is unsuccessful, it proceeds to rebuild the repository to resolve issues with system management tools and services.
+If salvaging is unsuccessful or the `-ResetWMI` parameter is used, it proceeds to rebuild the repository to resolve issues with system management tools and services.

 2.  **Disable Manufacturer Bloatware (Optional)**
     *   If the `-DisableBrandBloat` parameter is used, the script will find, stop, and disable common services from manufacturers like HP, Dell, ASUS, Lenovo, and Acer.
 This helps reduce unnecessary background processes.